jawadhoot/resume/docs/index.md

 ## Summary

+1+ as Application Owner for RnD Application.
 5+ Years of experience in Application and Web Development.
-Played various roles as Full Stack Engineer, and Cloud Engineer, Dev-ops Engineer, Application Owner.
 Ability to comprehend problems quickly, and provide efficient solution.
 Proactive and clear communication skills.
 Excellent time management by prioritising tasks and focused working.